NVNS Plan for Teacher/Director Retirement & Replacement (Updated 4/15/21)

-The NVNS Board completed a thorough evaluation of this plan to ensure that it will provide a smooth and positive transition for the school.
-Over the course of that process, it became abundantly clear how fortunate NVNS is to be able to continue under the guidance of such wonderful long-term members of our school community.
-Adrianne and Elizabeth are both:
+The NVNS Board feels confident that having Adrianne take over the School Director role in 2021-22 will provide a smooth and positive transition for our school, and NVNS is fortunate to be able to continue under the guidance of such a wonderful long-term member of our school community.
+Adrianne is:

-- Ready to take on larger professional roles as Co-Teachers/Co-Directors at NVNS.
+- Ready to take on a larger professional role as Teacher/Director at NVNS.

-- Currently serving as our primary Substitute Teachers and leading our monthly Kids Night Out events.
+- Currently serving as one of our primary Substitute Teachers and leading our family playdate events.

-- Excellent, experienced teachers who’ve spent a great deal of time teaching at NVNS.
+- An excellent, experienced teacher who has spent a great deal of time teaching at NVNS.

 - Highly qualified from an educational standpoint, and enthusiastically endorsed by both the Program Coordinator and the Dean for the Child and Family Studies program at Napa Valley College.

-- Extremely knowledgeable about the workings of our business from their time serving on the NVNS Board.
+- Extremely knowledgeable about the workings of our business from her time serving on the NVNS Board.

 - Truly invested in our NVNS motto (“Together We’re Better!”), and passionate about working with children and their families.